'Patriot's handbook' may give insight into Putin's thoughts

 As Vladimir Putin has embraced an increasingly nationalist ideology in his third term as president, evidenced by his seizing of Crimea from Ukraine, Makarenko's anti-Western ideas have become mainstream.
 His website, designed to be a "Patriot's handbook", has mirrored and presaged Putin's thinking.

 Makarenko denies receiving money or support from political groups.
-But his website fits in to a seemingly well-organized Russian media campaign that has blamed the West for the protests that drove Viktor Yanukovich from power in neighboring Ukraine.
+But his website fits in to a seemingly well-organised Russian media campaign that has blamed the West for the protests that drove Viktor Yanukovich from power in neighbouring Ukraine.

 Offering notes on subjects ranging from Crimea and New Russia to liberal myths and sexuality, Ruxpert says it provides "the truth about Russia - without dirty, enemy propaganda and without embellishments".
 All good background information to equip "Russian patriots" with reliable arguments.